 (p) The demonstrated capacity and disposition of each parent to participate and be involved in the child’s school and extracurricular activities.

 (q) The demonstrated capacity and disposition of each parent to maintain an environment for the child which is free from substance abuse.

 (r) The capacity and disposition of each parent to protect the child from the ongoing litigation as demonstrated by not discussing the litigation with the child, not sharing documents or electronic media related to the litigation with the child, and refraining from disparaging comments about the other parent to the child.

 (s) The developmental stages and needs of the child and the demonstrated capacity and disposition of each parent to meet the child’s developmental needs.

 (t) Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule.

 Using those factors, the courts will determine the following things:

 - Legal custody – now referred to as shared parental responsibility; i.e., the right to make decisions about the child’s upbringing on such issues as religion, health care, and education.

 - Physical custody – now called timesharing; i.e., where the child spends his or her time.

 You need an experienced attorney on your side to fight for your rights to be as involved as possible with your children.
 This is a difficult time, and a complicated legal process.
-Don’t try to go it alone – call George Gelb today.
-He has over 35 years experience handling hundreds of child custody (parenting plans and timesharing) cases.
-He can help!
+Don’t try to go it alone – call us today.
+We have over 35 years experience handling hundreds of child custody (parenting plans and timesharing) cases.
+We can help!